Edyane/luna-ui/README.md

 This design system was developed as a learning initiative, with the goal of enhancing understanding of design principles, development practices, and the significance of consistency in interface creation.

-## Components
+## Components 📕

 - **Avatar**
-  - Variants: primary and with fallback.
+  - Primary and with fallback.
 - **Layout**
   - Box
 - **Button**
-  - Variants: primary, primary round, second, tertiary, danger, success and round.
+  - Primary, primary round, second, tertiary, danger, success and round.
 - **Form**
   - Checkbox, multistep, textarea and textinput.
 - **Tipografia**